clustermod/HCMF3-Loadouts/README.md

 ```

 Though I tried to not miss any important items in any loadout it is recommended that you check it before using it in a mission.
-Or at least go through each slot you have and check if everyone gets a primary weapon so that they won't get softlocked in the arsenal.
+Or at least go through each slot you have and check if everyone gets a primary weapon so that they won't get soft locked in the arsenal.
 (The last issue has been resolved with newer versions of CMF.
 It is still advised to do so anyway.)

 ## How to install